MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - Get-CsOnlineUser -Filter {LineURI -like *123*} -OrderBy "DisplayName asc"
 - Get-CsOnlineUser -Filter {DisplayName -like '*abc'} -OrderBy {DisplayName desc}

+**Note**: Sorting on few attributes like LineURI can be case-sensitive.

 ```yaml
 Type: String
 Parameter Sets: (All)